-To obtain approval, the following conditions, subject to budgetary constraints, shall apply:
+To obtain approval, the following conditions shall apply:

-- 1. The maximum number of semesters that a faculty member can claim S-factor for working with a specific undergraduate student will be 2 semesters.
-The maximum number of semesters that a faculty member can claim S-factor for working with a specific graduate student will be 4 semesters. - 2.
+- 1. Undergraduate students are limited to a maximum of three (3) semesters enrollment in any sfactor generating course.
+Graduate students are limited to a maximum of six (6) semesters enrollment in any s-factor generating course. - 2.
 The units claimed by each faculty member for workload credit each semester will be based on non-redundant student headcounts, and not the number of units or number of different s-factor courses in which a student enrolls with that faculty member as the faculty of record in a given term.
-In AY 25-26, exceptions for student engagement in highly distinct activities will not be made. - 3.
+Exceptions for student engagement in highly distinct activities will be rare, but may be made by the Dean. - 3.
 Faculty workload credit for s-factor courses will be calculated at 0.5 WTUs for each graduate student per semester, and 0.33 (1/3) WTUs for each undergraduate student per semester (unless otherwise indicated on the approved course proposal). - 4.
 The maximum number of s-factor WTUs/academic year that any faculty member can claim as part of their workload is six. - 5.
 Students must have successfully completed preparatory courses (e.g., introductory content courses in the major; statistics/analyses courses; methodology courses; technical writing; laboratory courses). - 6.
 Undergraduate students must have completed at least 75 units. - 7.
 The student must be provided the course syllabus and have a clear understanding of expectations and deliverables for success.
 A copy of the syllabus, as with all courses, must be on file in the Department Office.